MRezaAslani/TESA-MATLAB/image_decomposition/readme_image_decomposition.md

 - Displays spatial and frequency-domain visualizations of selected subbands

 ### `dsca.m`
 - Core DSCA algorithm for both 1D and 2D inputs (shared with signal decomposition)

+### `metrics_image.m`
+- Computes PSNR, SSIM, MSE, and maximum correlation between subbands

+### `normalize_subbands.m`
+- Normalizes the subbands so that their sum matches the dynamic range of the original image

 ---